Rosster/MLFinalProject/README.md

 - Normalized Stock Price Movement at T-3

 ```
-"Given yesterday's closing price and todays tweets and filings, what is todays closing price"
+"Given yesterday's closing price and todays tweets and filings, what is todays closing price?"
 ```